whblondeau/gyre/finding_flotsam.md

 “Bhalong say that a lot,” Afya snarled.
 The scimitar lay on the deck near the bulkhead where the whaling lance had been mounted, so she drew her own knife and sprang toward them, then ducked aside as they leaped at her, blades hissing close.

 They were strong and horribly quick.
 They drove her back, pelting into her like a wave coming across the deck.
 But this was a woman who had danced through ankle-deep blood on more than one vessel.
 Slipping aside, shifting, fading, she led them back toward the aft cabin.
-Their fierce blows missed her, or left thin red slices on her dark skin.
+Their fierce blows missed her, or left thin red slices brilliant on her dark skin.
 But then another sailor bounded to the deck behind her, an Antarctic woman with heavy shoulders and a cruel twist to her face.
 Her knife sank into Afya’s back, but not far, striking the shoulder blade and halting there for a moment.
 Afya threw herself forward, a splash of blood trailing from her torn back, bright red against the jet-black skin.
 She staggered three steps forward—and then went down upon her hands and knees.
 Her hand, though, fell unerringly on the hilt of the scimitar she’d dropped when they wrested the lance away from the bulkhead.

 Afya Mankiller rose sword in hand from the deck like a catapult releasing, howling a berserk shriek, the whirl of the scimitar no more silver than her mad molten eyes.
 The sailors who had been chasing her were themselves too infuriated to pause, and flung themselves upon her.

-Against Afya, famous swordswoman of the bloody Brass Ocean, that sinewy growling rush seemed slow and cumbersome.
+Against the famous swordswoman of the bloody Brass Ocean, that sinewy growling rush seemed slow and cumbersome.
 She flowed around and through them, dancing, slicing, surefooted.
 Their blows missed.
 Hers did not.
 In moments, three Bhalong and one Antarctic sprawled on the rolling deck, dead or dying.

 The pirate shook her head, mumbling past a smashed lip, “What other bitches.”
 She spat, coughed, shook her bloodstreaked silvergreen mane, shouted, “_What other bitches_ want to say I’m not Captain?
 Come forth, as many of you as dare!”
 Her voice spiraled up into the scream of a seabutcher bird.
 “Come forth, sadpuppies, and I’ll spill your guts until the honest crew can scarce walk the deck!”

-She was a terrible sight, tall, gaunt, brown and black, cut with bloody wounds, blood from a shrewd slash on her forehead leaking down into her eyes so that she must keep shaking her head to clear it; standing slinky as a dancer, lethal as a cobra, casting her malignant gaze fore and aft, gripping a blood-clotted sword that dripped on the deck.
+She was a terrible sight, tall, gaunt, brown and black, cut with bloody wounds, blood from a shrewd slash on her forehead leaking down into her eyes so that she must keep shaking her head to clear it; standing slinky as a dancer, weaving like a cobra, casting her malignant gaze fore and aft, gripping a blood-clotted sword that dripped on the deck.

 “Nay, Afya!” shouted Seiche Pikati.
 “I knew you, did I not?
 I knew you, and I will sail with you.
 I will sail with you, pirate or merchant!”
 The small scrawny woman whirled.
 “What say you, shipmates?”

 At first the Paritids, and then, by twos and threes, the entire surviving crew of _Ragfin_ shouted their acclaim.
 Basilika, the ship’s Figurator, nodded, looking at Afya with dark, narrow eyes.

 Squallbone Ponela was shouting for her shipmates to come hoist the goddess-despised ladder.
-Afya went to the rail with others, and she saw a strange sight: Belladonna clinging to the ladder’s ropes with tail and clawed handpaws; below her Rahifa, bloody and battered, plainly beyond moving anymore, but with her arm hooked through the rungs like grim death; and below that, Skoan Usad, one-armed, trying to scale the ladder as well, with her dagger gripped in her teeth.
+Afya went to the rail with others, and she saw a strange sight: Belladonna clinging to the ladder’s ropes with tail and clawed handpaws; below her Rahifa, bloody and battered, plainly beyond moving anymore, but with her arm hooked through the rungs like grim death; and below that, Skoan Usad, one-armed, slowly hitching her muscular bulk up the ladder, with her dagger gripped in her teeth.

 They began to haul.
 Belladonna crawled up onto the gunwale, protesting in her thin wailing voice, and raced to safety in the shrouds.
 Then Rahifa was within reach, and Afya shouldered her way to gently lift the girl, taking care for the broken bones and torn skin; but also with some haste lest the Captain manage one more stroke with the dagger.